The Best 3 Days In San Francisco Itinerary

 By bus or train

-The Amtrak train gets to San Francisco and stops in Jack London Square (from where you can take a ferry to downtown) and in Oakland.
+The Amtrak train gets to San Francisco and stops in Jack London Square (from where you can take a ferry to downtown) and Oakland.

 You can also travel to San Francisco by bus – the best companies are Greyhound or FlixBus.